 How Water Affects Pregnancy

 Apart from the fact that water keeps your body hydrated, there are other reasons why it is important to drink enough water during pregnancy.
-It is also normal to drink more water than your usual intake when you are pregnant because you require water for yourself and the baby.
-Here are some reasons why water is extremely important while you are pregnant.
+It is also normal to drink more water than your usual intake when you are pregnant because you require water for

 1. It Helps In Nutrient Absorption

 Water is essential for your body and the baby’s because it helps you provide the essential nutrients to the cells in your body.
 In addition, water can transport the nutrients required for the baby’s healthy growth.
 Water, when consumed in plenty, can help in carrying the nutrients from the food you eat to the baby.
 Your blood volume increases during pregnancy and drinking enough water can help you keep up with the change your body goes through.
 Insufficient water intake can reduce the nutrients received by the baby.

 2. It Prevents Urinary Tract Infections